dorakrem/SoftwareProject_BE/README.md

 Technologies Used

-*Backend Framework: Spring Boot
+* Backend Framework: Spring Boot
-*Database: PostgreSQL
+* Database: PostgreSQL
-*Authentication: JWT (JSON Web Tokens)
+* Authentication: JWT (JSON Web Tokens)

-Testing of the API endpoints was done using Postman
+Testing of the API endpoints was done using Postman.